Skip to Main Content

 Consider Your Disciplinary Knowledge

-As an experienced researcher in your field, you have developed a deep and intuitive understanding of your own research process and the threshold concepts for research in your discipline.
+As an experienced researcher, you have developed a deep and intuitive understanding of your research process and the threshold concepts for research in your discipline.
 This deep understanding can make it hard to see where novices coming to a new topic benefit from explicit instruction.

 Ask: